jmettraux/aac_magic/src/spells.md

 The caster may consume 1 CP to bend the pole, bow-like, but it won't turn into an endoscope.

-Can be prolonged for free with a main action and a successful DC 6 skill check, same attribute modifier as used when weaving.

 ## Gold Shield